 So, How Does Claiming Depreciation Work?

-You need to order a depreciation schedule from a qualified Quantity Surveyor that outlines the following components:
+To claim depreciation, you need to order a depreciation schedule from a qualified Quantity Surveyor that outlines the following components:

 - The original cost of your investment property, including any renovation or improvement costs